 Which pasta is best for pasta salad?

-If you are just adding a few small ingredients your pasta salad, it just doesn’t matter.
-You can use type of pasta you’d like: from macaroni to shells or even spaghetti.
+If you are just adding a few small ingredients to your pasta salad, it just doesn’t matter.
+You can use any type of pasta you’d like: from macaroni to shells or even spaghetti.

 This pasta salad has a lot of parts and big pieces and needs pasta that will hold up and withstand all the lovely chunky ingredients.
 Use a small/medium shape like corkscrew, bowtie, or rigatoni.

 I love the tri-color pasta for this recipe.
 It looks so festive and seasonal.
 OR!!!
 I found some cute autumn pasta shapes on Amazon!